Introduction to the Victorian Information Privacy Principles

 The Victorian Information Privacy Principles (IPPs) are based on the Organisation for Economic Cooperation and Development’s (OECD) Guidelines on the Protection of Privacy and Transborder Flows of Personal Data (1980; updated 2013).
 The OECD guidelines form the basis of data protection (information privacy) principles in many jurisdictions.

-With limited exemptions (see ss 10–12, 14, 15 PDP A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation.), Victorian public sector organisations must comply with the IPPs.
+With limited exemptions (see ss 10–12, 14, 15 PDP Act), Victorian public sector organisations must comply with the IPPs.

-The Family Violence Protection A change made to a legal document or Act of parliament.
-(Information Sharing) Act 2017 (Vic) made key changes to the IPPs and the Health Privacy Principles (HPPs) (see ‘Health Records Act’, below).
+The Family Violence Protection Amendment (Information Sharing) Act 2017 (Vic) made key changes to the IPPs and the Health Privacy Principles (HPPs) (see ‘Health Records Act’ in ‘Other Victorian privacy legislation‘).
 In particular, the Act removed the word ‘imminent’ from the ‘serious and imminent’ exceptions in IPP 2, 6 and 10, and in HPP 1 and 2, requiring that the threat need be only serious.

 The Act also inserted Part 5A into the Family Violence Protection Act 2008 (Vic) (‘FVP Act’) and created a new scheme for information sharing.